tfiers/jupytray/ReadMe.md

 This should start the tray app and the Jupyter notebook server.

 The app will also auto-run at system restarts.
+(This can be disabled in the settings menu).

 ## Deinstallation